rng-guy/NFSMWBartender/README.md

 Regarding **helicopter (de / re)spawning** (`BartenderSettings\Advanced\Helicopter.ini`):

-* You must assign the `CHOPPER` class to the `pvehicle` VltEd entries of all vehicles you pecify to replace the regular helicopter, either directly or through their parent VltEd entries.
+* You must assign the `CHOPPER` class to the `pvehicle` VltEd entries of all vehicles you provide as replacements for the regular helicopter.
+You can do this directly or through parent entries.

 &nbsp;